sapcxtools/environment/dependencies/sapjco/README.md

 need to download the SAP JCO Connector for your system architecture manually from the [SAP Support page for SAP JCO Connector](https://support.sap.com/en/product/connectors/jco.html).

-Please download the right ZIP archive, extract it to the dependency directory and create a symlink called `current` to it.
+Please download a valid ZIP archive for your system architecture, extract it to the dependency directory and create a symlink called `current` to it.

 For example, if you have downloaded the 64-bit ARM version for Apple macOS and extracted it to `/Users/${USER}/.cxdev/dependencies/sapjco/sapjco3-darwinarm64-3.1.11/`